George the Hagiorite: Biography

 George was born in Trialeti, a southern province of Georgia, into the aristocratic family of Jacob, sometime envoy of King Bagrat III of Georgia to Iran, and his wife Mariam.
-He was sent to a local monastery at Tadzrisi at the age of seven to commence his education and after three years moved to another, at Khakhuli.
-Around 1022, George was sent to Constantinople where he mastered Greek and gained a profound knowledge of Byzantine theology.
-After his return to Georgia in 1034 he took monastic tonsure at Khakhuli, then made a pilgrimage to Jerusalem and subsequently spent some time as the disciple of another Georgian monk, George the Recluse, on the Black Mountain near Antioch.
+He was sent to a local monastery at Tadzrisi at the age of seven to commence his education, and after three years moved to another, at Khakhuli.
+Around 1022, George was sent to Constantinople, where he mastered Greek and gained a profound knowledge of Byzantine theology.
+After his return to Georgia in 1034, he took monastic tonsure at Khakhuli, then made a pilgrimage to Jerusalem and subsequently spent some time as the disciple of another Georgian monk, George the Recluse, on the Black Mountain near Antioch.
 In 1040, George established himself at the Iviron (literally, "of the Georgians") monastery on Mount Athos, Greece.
 Four years later, upon the death of the hegumen Stephanos, George was consecrated as his successor.
-He reorganized and refurbished the Iviron cloister, and made it into a vibrant center of Georgian Orthodox culture.
+He reorganized and refurbished the Iviron cloister and made it into a vibrant center of Georgian Orthodox culture.

-At some point between 1052 and 1057, George left his fellow monk George of Oltisi in charge of the Iviron monastery, and set off to Antioch to appear before the Patriarch to defend his brethren, accused by a group of the Greek clerics of heresy.
-The dispute quickly evolved around the canonical legality of the autocephaly of the Georgian Orthodox church, which had originally operated within the framework of the see of Antioch, but had been becoming increasingly independent since the 6th century.
-In defense of the Georgian autocephaly, George was referring to St. Andrew's mission to ancient Colchis and Iberia, a version which appears in medieval Georgian ecclesiastic tradition.
+At some point between 1052 and 1057, George left his fellow monk George of Oltisi in charge of the Iviron monastery and set off to Antioch to appear before the Patriarch to defend his brethren, accused by a group of Greek clerics of heresy.
+The dispute quickly evolved around the canonical legality of the autocephaly of the Georgian Orthodox church, which had originally operated within the framework of the see of Antioch but had been becoming increasingly independent since the 6th century.
+In defense of the Georgian autocephaly, George referred to St. Andrew's mission to ancient Colchis and Iberia, a version which appears in medieval Georgian ecclesiastical tradition.
 Early in the 11th century, the autocephalous catholicos Melchizedek I (1012–30) assumed the additional title of patriarch, but Antioch was reluctant to recognize the move on the grounds that none of the Twelve Apostles had peregrinated in Georgia.
-In the end, George persuaded Theodosius III of Antioch to grant his confirmation to the autocephalous status of the Georgian church.
-This happened around the same time when the Byzantine government finally abandoned its efforts at forcing Georgia into submission, and reconciled with the Georgian king Bagrat IV.
+In the end, George persuaded Theodosius III of Antioch to grant confirmation of the autocephalous status of the Georgian church.
+This happened around the same time that the Byzantine government finally abandoned its efforts to force Georgia into submission and reconciled with the Georgian king Bagrat IV.